Bloating

 Also called: abdominal bloating, bloated stomach, distension

 Bloating is the sensation of pressure or fullness in the abdomen, usually with a visible increase in belly size by the end of the day.
-It is mostly caused by gas from gut bacteria fermenting food, plus water retention and slow gut transit.
-Almost everyone experiences it, and most cases are pattern-driven, not disease-driven.
+It is mostly caused by gas from gut bacteria fermenting food, plus slow gut transit and fluid shifts.
+It is very common, reported by roughly 1 in 6 people in any given week, and most cases are functional rather than disease-driven.

 What is actually happening